mrzacsmith/web-sprint-challenge-adding-data-persistence/README.md

   - [ ] adding projects.
   - [ ] retrieving a list of projects.
   - [ ] adding tasks.
-  - [ ] retrieving a list of tasks. **Each task should include the project name and project description**.
+  - [ ] retrieving a list of tasks. **Each task should include project name and project description**.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.